-All of these factors will initially be considered when designing a study and will be addressed in all
+All of these factors will initially be considered when designing a study and will be addressed in all QAPPs.

-QAPPs.
 Additional guidance on the preparation and approval process for QAPPs is provided in section 3.3.3.

-3.11.1 On-site Assessments by Accrediting Authorities
+3.10.1 On-site Assessments by Accrediting Authorities

 The IEC laboratory is a nationally certified environmental testing laboratory.
 The laboratory is accredited by the National Environmental Laboratory Accreditation Program, known as NELAP.
 The New York State Department of Health (NYS DOH) Environmental Laboratory Approval Program (ELAP) is the primary accrediting authority for the majority of the laboratory's certified parameters.
-The laboratory also holds primary NELAP certification from the New Jersey Department of Environmental Protection (NJ DEP) for certain parameters for which New York State does not offer certification.
-Furthermore, the laboratory also holds primary NELAP certification through the NJ DEP for those parameters that it already holds primary certification from the NYS DOH.
-The Laboratory is also a State of Connecticut Department of Public Health Approved Environmental Laboratory.
+The laboratory also holds primary NELAP certification from the New Jersey Department of Environmental Protection (NJDEP) for certain parameters for which New York State does not offer certification.
+Furthermore, the laboratory also holds primary certification from the NJDEP for those parameters that it already holds primary certification from the NYS DOH.
+The Laboratory is also a State of Connecticut Department of Public Health